 for $U\subseteq X$ an open subspace.
-Given an arbitrary cohomology theory of, say, algebraic varieties, one can wonder if it makes sense to \textit{define} a compact support cohomology theory such that a long exact sequence like (\ref{eqlescompsup}) exists by construction.
-Let $\var$ denote the category of algebraic varieties over a field $k$ of characteristic zero, and let $\C$ be a triangulated category with a t-structure.
+Given an arbitrary cohomology theory of, say, algebraic varieties, one can wonder if it makes sense to \textit{define} a compactly supported cohomology theory such that a long exact sequence like (\ref{eq:les_compact_support}) exists by construction.
+Let $\var$ denote the category of algebraic varieties over a field $k$, and let $\C$ be a triangulated category with a t-structure.
 We assume that a cohomology theory arises from a functor

 as the homotopy groups of $F(X)$, denoted $H^n(X)$, in the heart of $\C$.
-For a variety $U$, let $U \to X$ be an open embedding where $X$ is compact.
+For a variety $U$, let $U \to X$ be an open embedding where $X$ is compact (i.e., proper over $k$).
 If we define the objects $H^*_c(U)$ to be the homotopy groups of

-then this implies the long exact sequence (\ref{eqlescompsup}), and for a compact variety $X$ we have $H^*_c(X)=H^*(X)$.
+then this implies the long exact sequence (\ref{eq:les_compact_support}), and for a compact variety $X$ we have $H^*_c(X)=H^*(X)$.
 Of course, a priori $H^*_c(U)$ depends on the choice of the compactification $X$.
-We ask under what conditions on the invariant $F:\var \to \C$ this ``compact support cohomology" $H^*_c(-)$ is well defined.
-An answer to this question is the condition that $F$ sends abstract blowup squares to homotopy pullback squares in $\C$, as is explained in for example \cite{whatiscdh}; we call this \textit{descent for abstract blowups}.
+We ask under what conditions on the invariant $F:\var \to \C$ this ``cohomology groups with compact support'' $H^*_c(-)$ is well defined.
+An answer to this question is the condition that $F$ sends abstract blowup squares to homotopy pullback squares in $\C$, as is explained in for example \cite{kelly}; we call this \textit{descent for abstract blowups}.
 Recall that an abstract blowup square is a pullback square

 where $p$ is proper, $i$ a closed immersion and the induced morphism $p:Y \setminus E \to X \setminus C $ is an isomorphism.